 The Operations Division oversees tactical and strategic initiatives for the departments of Camps & Conferences, Human Resources, Facilities, Public Safety, and Simulation Technology.
 Effective

-The Operations Division is responsible for major deferred maintenance and capital projects and carries out those missions with the philosophy of building a robust sustainability program and investing renewable energy on campus.
+The Operations Division is responsible for major deferred maintenance and capital projects and carries out those missions with the philosophy of building a robust sustainability program and investing in renewable energy on campus.
 Not only is the investment in renewable energies a savings to the Academy, it also serves the purpose to provide hands on training for our student body.

-The MSCBA is currently upgrading all center core bathrooms in the dormitories to include upgrades and an increase in female facilities.
+The MSCBA is currently upgrading all center core bathrooms in the dormitories to include upgrades for an increase in female facilities.
 This project began in June 2012 and will continue with upgrades and renovations during the winter and summer breaks through 2015.
-Additionally, to assist in accommodating the growth in the student population and meeting the strategic target goals, Fourth Company dormitory will be expanded and have an additional two floors added.
-This project is expected to begin in May 2013 with a target completion date of August 2014.
-The expansion will add an additional 223 beds meeting our target goal of 1600 students by fall 2014.
-Included in this project are upgrades to Pande Dining Hall roof and the installation of a larger kitchen grease trap to accommodate our capacity for wastewater.
+Additionally, to assist in accommodating the growth in the student population and meeting the strategic target goals, Fourth Company dormitory has begun its expansion to have an additional two floors added with a six story expansion towards the bay.
+The project will add an additional 223 beds meeting our target goal of 1400 students by fall 2014.
+This project began in May 2013 with a target completion date of August 2014.
 The quality of student life will improve by adding larger lounges with views of the bay, an express gym, and new tennis and basketball courts.

-last updated 4-5-13 by firstname.lastname@example.org
+last updated 11-22-13 by firstname.lastname@example.org